VictorTheCoder/C-67/Story.md

 Once upon a time, in a forest, there lived a monkey along the bank of a rive, in the same forest there lived a crocodile mother and her son.
+Oneday, crocodile came to the bank of the river and rested under the tree, the kind hearted monkey offered some fruits.
+The crocodile mother cambe back the next day for more fruits and loved them.
+As the days went by, the crocodile and the monkey became good friends.